Local terms for the categorical trace: Local terms and the Grothendieck--Lefschetz trace formula

 \section{Local terms and the Grothendieck--Lefschetz trace formula}

 In this section we will prove \rt{local terms}.
 Our ground field $k$ will be $\Fqb$.
-However, all Artin stacks $X$ (resp., morphisms $f:X\to Y$) that will appear in this section will be assumed defined over $\Fq$, so that $X$ carries the geometric Frobenius endomorphism $\Fr$ (resp., $f$ intertwines $\Fr$ on $X$ and $Y$).
+However, all Artin stacks $X$ and all morphisms $f:X\to Y$ that will appear in this section will be assumed defined over $\Fq$, so that $X$ carries the geometric Frobenius endomorphism $\Fr$ and $f$ intertwines endomorphisms $\Fr$ on $X$ and $Y$.